 Learn more about the programs.

 The degree programs are typically designed to be completed in 5 consecutive semesters (6 units/semester), and can be completed in 20 months.
+The MS-HCI program is a 37-unit program that can be completed in 24 months/6 semesters.

 The degree conferred is the same as that earned by campus-based students.
 The online courses embody the same learning outcomes and high level of academic excellence, educational rigor, and content delivery.